rose-collectionservices/collection-services-manual/07-FORMATTING AND STYLE GUIDE/readme.md

 ### 7.9.1 Brackets and parentheses

-Archivist-supplied information refers to information inferred from the material that provides additional context.
+- \[Brackets] enclose archivist-supplied information, which is information that is inferred from the material that provides additional context.

-- \[Brackets] enclose archivist-supplied information
 	- "Banker's Ode" \[variant title: "Ode to a Banker"]
 	- *Southern Changes*, Southern Regional Council \[2 copies]
 	- Last Will and Testament, Corbin  \[photocopy]